odan/excel/README.md

 **Generating only In-Memory Excel file**

-This data is purely an in-memory stream, and it never spills over to disk, regardless of the amount of data written to it.
+This data is a pure in-memory stream `php://memory` (default) that never overflows onto the hard disk, regardless of the amount of data written.
-Use `php://memory` (default) when you want to ensure that the data remains in memory and don't want PHP to switch to disk storage, even for large amounts of data.

 ```php
 use Odan\Excel\ZipDeflateStream;